metriql/metriql.com/docs/metriql-cli/cli-overview.md

 sidebar_position: 1
 ---

+# metriql cli

+The metriql cli tool has two commands:

+* `metriql generate`

+The generate command generates [Aggregate](/introduction/aggregates) dbt models in dbt project (nb: requires dbt cli).

+* `metriql run`

+The run command executes queries against the metriql application.

 # Installation

-metriql comes with a CLI that `generate`s [Aggregates](/introduction/aggregates) and serves them to the end-user via `run` command.
-You need to have Java 8 installed on your machine to run metriql.

 Please note that you need to [install dbt](https://docs.getdbt.com/dbt-cli/installation) to use metriql.

-We recommend you use install metriql using one of four tried and tested methods:
+We recommend you use install metriql using one of three tried and tested methods:

 <Tabs
   defaultValue="docker"
   values={[
     { label: 'Docker', value: 'docker', },
     { label: 'Install via binary', value: 'binary', }, { label: 'From Source', value: 'source', }
   ]